etienneschalk/scientific-data-viewer/FEATURE_FLAGS.md

-# Feature Flags
+# Configuration Settings

 The Scientific Data Viewer extension includes configuration options that control extension behavior.
-These settings act as feature flags, allowing users to enable or disable specific features, including experimental ones that might be unstable.
+These settings allow users to enable or disable specific features, including experimental ones that might be unstable.

 ## Overview

-Feature flags are stored as individual properties in the VSCode extension configuration and can be modified through:
+Configuration settings are stored as individual properties in the VSCode extension configuration and can be modified through:

 1. **VSCode Settings UI**: Go to Settings (Ctrl+,) and search for "Scientific Data Viewer" - each setting appears as a checkbox
 2. **settings.json**: Edit your workspace or user settings directly
 3. **Command Palette**: Use "Scientific Data Viewer: Show Feature Flags" to view current status

-## Available Feature Flags
+## Available Settings

 ### `allowMultipleTabsForSameFile` (Experimental)